-

 About This Course

-This course has been designed to teach healthcare professionals about how to manage the risk of hyperkalemia in patients with diabetes and chronic kidney disease.
 Patients with these concurrent diseases are at high risk of developing hyperkalemia, and it can be a life-threatening condition.
 This course provides clinicians with the tools they need to both delay the onset of and manage elevated potassium levels.
 Elements discussed include: SGLT2 inhibitors, RAAS inhibitors including non-steroidal MRAs, low-potassium diets, and potassium binders.

 Learning Objectives